What you can do with Clinical Trials

 Example workflows

-Combines condition, recruiting status, geography, and detail lookup.
+Patient path: condition, recruiting status, geography, then detail.

 Try this

-Find recruiting clinical trials for type 2 diabetes within 50 miles of Boston, summarize eligibility criteria, locations, and contacts.
+Find recruiting type 2 diabetes trials within 50 miles of Boston, open the best matches for full eligibility criteria, and list facility locations and study contacts.

 Try this